-In her current role on campus, Tina provides one-on-one advising to students seeking help with course selection, time management, metacognition (thinking about one's thinking), study, reading, and note-taking skills, and hosts workshops focusing on these skills.
-She also works with the Higher Education Opportunity Program (HEOP) and Peer Tutoring Program.
+Since the fall of 2015, Tina has been the Coordinator of Academic Support.
+She provides one-on-one advising to students seeking help with course selection, time management, metacognition (thinking about one's thinking), study, reading, and note-taking skills, and a variety of other academic success skills.
+She also works with the Higher Education Opportunity Program (HEOP) and the First Year Program (FYP).

 A Lancaster (pronounced: LANG-kiss-ter), PA native, Tina is currently working on her Ed.D. in Higher Ed Administration at Northeastern University.
 When she's not meeting with students or writing, she enjoys family time with her husband, Jeff, and their mini goldendoodle, Chompsky (who can be seen on campus often).
 Tina is a board-game enthusiast, sings alto with The Any Music Singers (TAMS), a novice drummer, and hopes to one day meet a majestic moose in the Adirondacks.

 ABD in Higher Education Administration

 B.S. in Chemistry

 - I am interested in learning about the experiences of underrepresented minorities and first-generation college students, particularly those who are taking STEM courses.
 I'm looking to understand how students use metacognitive strategies to help them embrace and overcome challenges, as well as understand why some students struggle with using metacognition.
 I believe that metacognitive skills are beneficial not only in coursework, but in other areas of one's life and career.
 As a first-generation Asian-American woman who majored in chemistry, I know that my experiences are just one story but not representative of others.
 Learning about others through their stories and experiences of a shared phenomena can help us see how different we experience things but also widen our knowledge.

 - FYP - Holmes College: Sherlock Holmes and the Art and Science of Reasoning